swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 For the purposes of this exercise, we will have all of the repositories represented by different folders on your ACI user space in order to provide you with the "flavor" of how such a workflow would work.
+For example, we'll use ~/work to represent your work station.
+You should assume that ~/work is effectively your work station's home directory.

+Let's start by making each "home directory".

+    $ cd
+    $ mkdir server
+    $ mkdir work
+    $ mkdir home

 ## Setting Up the "Base" Repository